devopsdays/devopsdays-web/content/events/2019-new-york-city/sponsor.md

 <li>Logo on all email communication</li>
 <li>Logo on its own slide, rotating during breaks</li>
 <li>Shared table (split w/ 1 other sponsor);</li>
-<li>This tables will be located in the Radio City room.
-To ensure foot traffic, the room will also be used for the following: Distribution of DevOps Days t-shirts, all-day free beverage service (both days), and Open Spaces. </li>
 <li>Advertisement of Closed Captioning.
 The advertisement will be done either with a standup banner beside the closed captioning screen or built into the caption screen.</li>
 </ul>
 </li>